Skip to content

 Some resolves common Kotlin and Java types with zero configuration.
 Nullable variants (T?) are supported everywhere — NullableStrategy controls whether null is emitted.

-For types not listed here, register a custom factory.
+For types not listed here, register a custom factory or ship a custom resolver.

 Reference